godjammit/command_terminal/README.md

 This is a fork of the original.
 It adds unity PackageManager support. **You can add this system to your Unity using "Add package from GIT URL..."** in the Package Manager and this url... `https://github.com/godjammit/command_terminal.git#package_manager`

+**This also breaks the attribute use-case.
+You must manually register your commands.**

 Unity Command Terminal
 ======================